 There is something else going on with her that Frank does not know, but we do.
 The episode opens with her running in the morning, but that evening she lies to Frank about not having done it and goes running again.
 Where is she running off to?

 Zoe is having a meteoric rise, from puff pieces to television interviews in a few short days.
 The list of her achievements is Faustian, but she is so young and so ambitious that she cannot see it.
-Janice, on the other hand, can and she is going to stop this young upstart if she is able to.
-Although I hate the idea of an older woman stepping on a younger one, Janice’s jealousy and resentment are easy to understand.
+Janine, on the other hand, can and she is going to stop this young upstart if she is able to.
+Although I hate the idea of an older woman stepping on a younger one, Janine’s jealousy and resentment are easy to understand.

 At one point in the story, Frank says to Doug that all of this has been “too easy.”
 So far, it has.
 As witnesses to the narrative, there has been very little conflict and very little tension to date.
 Everything that Frank has set out to do has been done.
 What we don’t have yet is the reason we should cheer him on.
 I have been fascinated watching all the pieces fall into place and I love watching Frank play puppet master to those around him.
 Eventually, however, we will all need more.